apache/beam/learning/prompts/code-explanation/java/05_io_spanner.md

          p.run();
      }
  }
 ```

 Response:
 This code snippet uses the Apache Beam SpannerIO to read data from a Spanner table.

-The `ReadSpannerTableOptions` interface is used to specify the Spanner instance, table, and database to read from.
-The `@Description` annotation provides a description of the option, and `@Default.String` sets default values for the options.
+The `ReadSpannerTableOptions` interface specifies the Spanner instance, table, and database to read from.
+The `@Description` annotation provides a description of each option, while the `@Default.String` annotation sets their default values.

 ```java
 public interface ReadSpannerTableOptions extends DataflowPipelineOptions {